Sharky90/100-days-of-code/r1-log.md

 Searched/researched the corners of the internet about the difference b/w Shared Hosting, VPS Hosting, Dedicated Hosting, Cloud Hosting, Serverless for Django Deployment.
 I am soooooooooooo tired...
 #100DaysOfCode

+// Day 73 December 17.Tuesday //

+After thorough research I decided "pythonanywhere" to be my deployment option.
+I have also installed Git and made a github account, learned some basics repositories, branching.
+Still so many topics to learn...
+Need to stay positive and crazy... 😆
+#100DaysOfCode